-The Company also has an agreement with the Department of National Defence ("DND") relating to the exchange of a variety of services with DND such as airspace controls, facilities, information and protocols and systems, for mutual benefit without significant cost or expense to either party.
+The Company also has an agreement with the Department of National Defence (DND) relating to the exchange of a variety of services with DND such as airspace controls, facilities, information and protocols and systems, for mutual benefit without significant cost or expense to either party.

-The Government of Canada has maintained an indemnification program at no cost to the Company, which protects the Company from a terrorist-related loss that may be in excess of the Company's insurance coverage.
-This program has been in place since December 2001 and the current undertaking runs until June 30, 2016, after which time the Company will be required to purchase its own coverage.
+The Government of Canada maintained an indemnification program at no cost to the Company, which protected the Company from a terrorist-related loss in excess of the Company's insurance coverage.
+This program was put in place shortly after September 11, 2001 and ended on June 30, 2016.
+The Company has purchased war liability coverage that runs until November 15, 2017.
 The Company is contractually obligated to indemnify the Government of Canada for any loss suffered by or claimed against it which is covered by the Company's aviation operations liability insurance.